nataliekline/GVSU-CIS641-CompileAndConquer/meetings/GVSU-CIS641-CompileAndConquer-2024-10-07.md

 Discussion points:

 * Reviewed our project proposal and discussed deliverable options for the midterm presentation
-* Created quick mockups of the app's intended screens on a whitebaord
+* Created quick mockups of the app's intended screens on a whiteboard
 * Discussed ways to make the app more dynamic, ensuring the user benefits even if the process feels tedious

 Goals for next week (include responsibilities):